 The study and performance of traditionally notated accompaniments for music in a wide variety of styles serving to enhance performances and rehearsal skills, as well as broaden professional opportunities.
 Styles include opera, art songs, choral compositions and arrangements, and Broadway musicals.

-Utilizing the latest technologies in Berklee's web-based learning environment, this online piano lab is designed to develop reading and comping skills to support the role of the piano in the rhythm section.
+Utilizing the latest technologies in Berklee's web-based learning environment, this blended (online and on-ground) piano lab is designed to develop reading and comping skills to support the role of the piano in the rhythm section.
 The focus is on strengthening the student's ability to read and interpret notation and chord symbols.
 Through the use of tunes that include a diverse range of styles and rhythmic feels, exercises to develop stylistically appropriate voicings, video clips to help students gain an understanding of the role of the pianist in the rhythm section, historical information on the development of styles over the 20th century and beyond, and listening assignments that expose the students to some of the most influential pianists, students will be better prepared to interpret and perform music at sight in ensembles and in other musical settings.

 This course involves the in-depth study of upper structure triads (USTs) for the use of melodic material for improvisation.
 All chord types and triad combinations are analyzed for the purpose of linear and harmonic improvisation.
 The recordings of Herbie Hancock, Bill Evans, James Williams, and Chick Corea are played and analyzed as examples of USTs in linear and harmonic contexts.
 Emphasis is placed on UST combinations to voice lead through chord progressions in a linear fashion.
 USTs are applied as a technique for harmonizing melodies in solo piano and trio formats.
 The use of USTs as a compositional element is also explored.